 A Grayson, photographed as received from the factory in 1946

 An English lathe, made from the late 1920s until the early 1950s, the Grayson was manufactured by E.Gray & Son of 18-20 Clerkenwell Road, London, E.C.1. - a company established in 1822.
-The firm marketed at least two sizes of lathe: a rather light and now rare 3-inch centre-height machine and the much more robust and common 3.5" x 18" model illustrated above.
+The firm marketed at least two models and sizes of lathe: a rather light and now rare 3-inch centre-height machine and the much more robust and common 3.5" x 18" model illustrated above.
 As usual with English machines of this type, there was a degree of cross-fertilisation between makers: the smaller of the two lathes being a re-badged Randa (also made in London) while the larger model (with all-V-belt drive and other small improvements) was adopted during the early 1950s by the Granville company as their Type CSL2 - and also badged as a Warwick for sale by the Victa Company and as the "London" for an unknown distributor.

 A heavy, well-made small lathe with backgear, screwcutting, a gap bed and tumble reverse as standard, the 3.5-inch Grayson admitted 20 inches between its centres which, unusually for a lathe of this size and vintage, were both No. 2 Morse taper.
 The bed (which weighed a little over 50 lbs) was of traditional English-style with flat-topped ways and 60º edges; it was, even for its period, of old-fashioned appearance with a stiffening rim around its unnecessarily-curvaceous lower edge.
 Although the headstock-end foot was generously long, and the bed could easily have been made of cantilever form like that on the contemporary Drummond M-Type, the makers still used a foot under its tailstock end so giving an owner an opportunity to distort things by bolting it to an uneven surface.
 In line with contemporary practice there were no guards to protect fingers from the dangerous attentions of the changewheels, backgear or headstock belt drive.

 Usefully long at 7-inches, the saddle together with the 6.5" x 3.5" cross slide and 5" x 25/8" top slide were all T-slotted, with the latter carrying an end bracket arranged to allow the slide to pass under it and so increase the travel to a useful 3.5-inches.
-Unfortunately and rather oddly (on other than very late machines), the rather short cross slide, with exactly the same travel, did not benefit from the same type of fitting but had to make do instead with a flat end plate that deprived the user of those two extra inches that would have been so useful when using a vertical milling slide.
-While early models lacked micrometer feed dials on the compound slide rest on later models (probably after World War Two and in line with rival machines), they were fitted as standard.
+Unfortunately - and rather oddly (on other than very late machines) - the rather short cross slide, with exactly the same travel, did not benefit from the same type of fitting but had to make do instead with a flat end plate that deprived the user of those two extra inches that would have been so useful when using a vertical milling slide.
+While early models lacked micrometer feed dials on the compound slide rest, on later models (probably after World War Two and in line with rival machines), they were fitted as standard.
 The carriage handwheel (mounted on a simple, single-thickness apron) drove the bed-mounted rack through a reduction gear, so affording a rather more sensible and sensitive feed rate than afforded by the crude direct-drive used on the competing Myford ML4 and other contemporary small makes; unfortunately, not all model years were fitted with this refinement, some examples have also been discovered with a "direct-gear" drive.

 Retained by simple split pins, the changewheels ran on plain studs carried on a substantial and well-located banjo arm equipped with two parallel slots.
-Unusually for a cheaper lathe, tumble reverse was fitted from the start of production; at first the mechanism was locked into its setting by a bolt but later models were modified, with a much-quicker-to-operate and convenient spring-plunger arrangement with the operating arm in either cast iron or bronze.
+Unusually for a cheaper lathe, tumble reverse was fitted from the start of production; at first, the mechanism was locked into its setting by a bolt, but later models were modified, with a much-quicker-to-operate and convenient spring-plunger arrangement with the operating arm in either cast iron or bronze.

-5/8-inch diameter, the 8 t.p.i leadscrew was gripped by double clasp nuts and fitted with a simple ungraduated handwheel at the tailstock end that was fitted, like all other screw feeds on the lathe, with proper "ball handles".
+5/8-inch in diameter, the 8 t.p.i leadscrew was gripped by double clasp nuts and fitted with a simple ungraduated handwheel at the tailstock end that was fitted, like all other screw feeds on the lathe, with proper "ball handles".

 Able to be set-over, the tailstock (with a locating pin to reset to centre) was guided on vertical shears between the front and rear bed ways and had a hollow, "pass-though" 1-inch diameter barrel with a usefully long-travel and a square thread--but with a drive wheel that was far too small and lacked a handle; the only concession to help the operator get a grip with oily fingers being a line of shallow knurling on the outer edge of its rim.
-The barrel was clamped by arranging for a stud-mounted lever to close down a long slit in the side of the tailstock casting; a satisfactory arrangement when the machine was new, but increasingly useless and likely to snap the casting as it became worn.
-Some machines, which must have been the last made, were given a proper "spilt-bar" clamp that secured the barrel without stressing the casting.
+The barrel was clamped by arranging for a stud-mounted lever to close down a long slit in the side of the tailstock casting; a satisfactory arrangement when the machine was new but increasingly useless in effect and likely to snap the casting as it became worn.
+Some machines, which must have been the last made, were given a proper "spilt-barrel" clamp that secured the spindle without stressing the casting.